pkp/ojs-user-guide/en/editorial-workflow/production.md

 Once you are ready to publish the submission, you must schedule it for publication in an issue.

-The **Schedule for Publication** button will allow you to select an forthcoming issue, set a publication date, attach licensing permissions and add page numbers if desired.
+The **Schedule for Publication** button will allow you to select an forthcoming issue, set a publication date, attach licensing permissions, and add page numbers if desired.